Optical probing of phononic properties of a tin-vacancy color center in diamond: Measurements

+Measurement of relaxation times on the order of picoseconds is typically done with pump-probe measurements on ensembles of emitters.
+Accessing single emitter dynamics is therefore not feasible with established photoluminescence experiments.
+To overcome this limit, we introduce here a measurement in the frequency domain based on CPT on the orbital states to access the time domain.
+Using CPT to access spectral information has several advantages compared to using PLE, including probing non-populated levels and detuned driving.

-The CPT effect occurs when two transitions with a shared excited state are driven simultaneously in a lambda energy configuration (e.g. between levels 1, 2 and 3, coupled by transitions C and D, Fig.~\ref{fig:ExptScheme}(a)).
+The CPT effect occurs when two transitions with a shared excited state are driven simultaneously in a lambda energy configuration (e.g. between levels 1, 2 and 3, coupled by transitions C and D, Fig.~\ref{fig:ExptScheme}\hyperlink{fig:ExptSchemeL}{(a)}).
 As one of the driving lasers is kept on resonance, a reduction in the fluorescence signal is observed when a second laser scans across the other transition frequency.
 Such a scheme results in bright and dark eigenstates, where only the bright state can be optically coupled to the excited state and produces a fluorescence signal.
 How much of the population becomes optically trapped in the dark state is determined by the coherence of these levels, and this directly influences the properties of the observed dip.

-In these measurements, the C laser is kept resonant with the transition, while the D laser is scanned.
-Blue re-initialization light at 450~nm is applied throughout the scan.
-These measurements are performed twice (i.e. scanned in both directions) on emitter E2, using 9 different power configurations.
-The data are fit by numerically integrating a Lindblad master equation until the steady state is achieved (details of the model are provided in supplementary sec.~\ref{sec:ap_model}).
-A direct correspondence between the powers and Rabi oscillations could not be used due to experimental instabilities (see supplementary sec.~\ref{sec:ap_setup} for details).
+In our measurements, the C laser is kept resonant with the C transition, while the D laser is scanned on the D transition.
+Blue charge state re-initialization light at 450~nm is applied throughout the scan \cite{GoerlitzNPJ2022}.
+The sample is cooled down to 4 K (see Fig.~\ref{fig:ExptScheme}\hyperlink{fig:ExptSchemeL}{(b)}).
+These measurements are performed twice (i.e. scanned in both directions) on emitter E2, using nine different power configurations.
+The data are fit by numerically integrating a Lindblad master equation until the steady state is obtained (details of the model are provided in Appendix \ref{sec:ap_model}).